bonny/WordPress-Simple-History/readme.txt

 [Then sponsor the plugin to keep it free](https://simple-history.com/sponsor/) or [add a 5-star review so other users know it's good](https://wordpress.org/support/plugin/simple-history/reviews/?filter=5).

+### Unreleased

+-   Add counter with total number of events logged.
+-   Fix Quick View not being activated by deafult after enabling experimental features.

 ### 5.1.0 (November 2024)

 This release contains some bugfixes 🐞 but also a new experimental Admin Bar Quick View feature.
 [See the release post for info and screenshots](https://simple-history.com/2024/simple-history-5-1-0-released-with-new-experimental-feature/).

 **Added**